kerimoyle/libcellml-tutorials/howto/user_profiles/users_simulation_tool_dev.rst

 For more information on how to use any of the classes which record issues, please see the :ref:`Get Issues<actions_get_issues>` section.

-Generate code
+Analyse model
 -------------
-Code generation is the process of representing the CellML model in another language format.
-At the time of writing, two profiles are available: C (default) and Python.
+Before code can be generated from this model, its mathematics must be checked.
+The :code:`Validator` checks that the syntax of the model is correct; the :code:`Analyser` checks that the maths is sensible, and that all the required information is available.
-There are four steps to code generation:
+There are three steps to model analysis:

-1. Create a :code:`Generator` item and select the profile language.
+1. Create an :code:`Analyser` item and submit the model for analysis.
-   (The default profile is C).
-2. Pass a model to the generator for processing.
-3. Retrieve the generated implementation code.
-   This is the contents of the :code:`*.c` file (if C is the profile) or :code:`*.py` if Python is selected.
-4. (optional) Retrieve the generated interface code.
-   This is the contents of the :code:`*.h` file, and is not required for the Python profile.
+2. Address any issues reported (see the :ref:`Get Issues<actions_get_issues>` section for details).
+3. Use the :code:`AnalyserModel` item that's constructed as input to the :code:`Generator` (see next section).

 .. tabs::